Harrison Point

-Harrison Point is a point marked by a string of off-lying rocks, lying 1.5 nmi west of Busen Point on the south side of Stromness Bay, South Georgia.
-It was charted in 1927 by Discovery Investigations (DI) personnel and named "Matthews Point" for L. Harrison Matthews, a British zoologist and member of the DI staff, 1924–35, who worked at South Georgia in 1924–27.
+Harrison Point is a point marked by a string of off-lying rocks, lying 1.5 nmi west of Busen Point on the south side of Stromness Bay on the island of South Georgia.

+Harrison Point was first charted in 1927 by Discovery Investigations (DI) personnel and named "Matthews Point" for L. Harrison Matthews, a British zoologist and member of the DI staff, 1924–35, who worked at South Georgia in 1924–27.
 In 1954, the UK Antarctic Place-Names Committee recommended that this name be altered to Harrison Point to avoid duplication with Matthews Point (also named for L. Harrison Matthews), a better known feature in Undine Harbour, South Georgia.
 This change allows Matthews' name to be retained for this feature, while the confusing duplication of names is avoided.